-Recently, an Indianapolis-based nonprofit organization that serves children was subjected to an agency evaluation by a major funder.
+Recently, an Indianapolis-based nonprofit organization that serves children were subjected to an agency evaluation by a major funder.
 During the evaluation, that agency knocked its review out of the park.

 In every area, it had implemented best practices.
-Every time the evaluators had a question, the organization’s managers, executives and board members had an answer, and not just any answer, but one that showed substantial foresight and compliance with relevant best practices.
-Every manager and officer of the organization is on the same page and is headed in the same direction.
+Every time the evaluators had a question, the organization’s managers, executives, and board members had an answer, and not just any answer, but one that showed substantial foresight and compliance with relevant best practices.
+Every manager and officer of the organization was on the same page and headed in the same direction.
 It was truly impressive.

 The organization and each individual associated with the nonprofit put success and agenda of the organization ahead of personal successes or agendas.
 The agency representatives were forthright and transparent in their answers to questions posed to them by the funders, and that transparency brought credibility rather than judgment.